jjfumero/level-zero-tests/CONTRIBUTING.md

 Additionally, synchronize the `level_zero_linux` component for building on Linux without any prior versions of level-zero installed, and the `level_zero_windows` component for building on Windows.
+If you do this, also specify the `L0_ROOT` cmake argument to point to whichever level-zero directory gets created in `third_party`.

 You should synchronize these components whenever their entries are updated in the [`dependencies.yml`](./dependencies.yml) file.